The role of plasma generated active species in the catalytic processes on metal oxide surfaces

 Project's subject area is modern photonics.
 We combine material science, nano-optics and ultrafast optics to create photonic structures, design their response and to characterize it experimentally.
 For that we use a technique originally developed for measuring ultrabroadband pulses and is capable of retrieving the response with ultrahigh spatial and temporal resolution.
 We will study: a) thin film layer structures with nano- and micrometre dimensions, which act as metamaterials; b) one-dimensional photonic crystal to shape light field suitable for charged particle acceleration; c) specialty fibres for various applications in linear and nonlinear optics.

-Principal investigator Dr Heli Lukner, Laboratory of Physical Optics
+Principal investigator Dr Heli Valtna, Laboratory of Physical Optics